Organizational Development: Everything You Need to Know

 (3) Increase Profit Margins

 Between Human Resources and Organizational Development, decision-makers must recognize the needs of the company and opportunities to increase efficiencies that boost the overall profit margin.
 It’s true that oftentimes this means eliminating redundant positions and trimming staff numbers where it looks like resources are being used wastefully.
-It’s an unfortunate fact of business that good people doing good work are sometimes let go because they no longer fit in a company’s overall strategy.
+It’s an unfortunate fact of business that good people doing good work are sometimes let go because they no longer fit into a company’s overall strategy.

 At Digital Leadership, we don’t take letting people go lightly.
 That’s why we encourage innovative thinking when it comes to using the people you have, even if that means changing their roles to better meet the company’s needs and increase profit margins.
-After all, each person represents an investment of time and training, familiarity and connection to the business model that can’t necessarily be replaced cheaply, or ever.
+After all, each person represents an investment of time and training, familiarity, and connection to the business model that can’t necessarily be replaced cheaply, or ever.

 In this way, Organizational Development and Human Resources work hand-in-hand to truly identify how existing workers can be better used in order to boost profits.
 Consider their hidden skills or abilities that may be ready to tap.
 Perhaps, too, a small investment in cross-training or additional education would create a worker who’s able to do more things, better, and more efficiently.